 Southeastern Guide Dogs, Inc. is a 501 (c) (3) nonprofit organization.

 Our school has provided guide dogs to people with visual impairments for more than 30 years (since 1982).

 Number of active guide dog partnerships: over 400

 Number of guide dog teams since inception: more than 2,800

-Southeastern Guide Dogs is accredited by the International Guide Dog Federation in Reading, England and is a member of the Council of U.S. Dog Guide Schools
+Southeastern Guide Dogs is accredited by Assistance Dogs International (ADI) and the International Guide Dog Federation (IGDF) in Reading, England and is a member of the Council of U.S. Dog Guide Schools

 PAWS FOR INDEPENDENCE™ – Our program matches highly trained guide dogs with visually impaired individuals, providing the gift of an independent lifestyle.

 - Guide Dogs

 Our students are as different as young from old, city from country.
 But all of them deserve a chance for self sufficiency.
 Students train on our Palmetto, Florida campus for 26 days, venturing from our secluded Freedom Walk out to city streets, shopping malls, and public transportation.
 Most leave here with a new spring in their step and a wider smile.
 Learn more.

 PAWS FOR PATRIOTS™ – On behalf of American heroes who have sacrificed so much, this program serves active duty soldiers and retired servicemen and women with the respect and dignity they deserve.